SathR12/PyLocalization/README.md

 ## TO DO

-The computations are very slow and the position updates slowly on the game field.
+The current computations are very slow and the position updates slowly on the game field.
 Need to do performance optimization later.